-Smartpage also allowed the management staff at the hospital to gain better visibility of their doctors’ workload after-hours.
-This has allowed them to move doctors around more efficiently, and equalise their workloads.
+Smartpage also allows management staff at the hospital to gain better visibility of their doctors’ workload after-hours.
+This has allowed them to move doctors around more efficiently, equalising their workloads.

-Smartpage has not only improved communication in the hospital, but has also improved visibility, efficiency, and above all, patient safety.
+Alcidion’s Smartpage solution has not only improved communication in the hospital, but it has also improved visibility, efficiency and above all, patient safety.

 Nurses like having the ability to communicate with doctors accurately and rapidly, no matter where they are in the hospital.
-Doctors are saving 10 to 15 minutes per hour, as they don’t have to waste time calling around, trying to find the nurse that paged them.
+Doctors are saving 10 to 15 minutes per hour, as there is no longer a need to call around to try and find the nurse that paged them.

 “The quick resolution of issues is now happening on a continual basis.
 The efficiency of the doctors getting through their messages, getting back to the nurses, and getting their work done quickly has been a critical improvement.”

 – Dr Kyle Perrin, Head of Department for Medicine, Capital and Coast District Health Board